 With a brief, not so passionate dabble in women's hair, I realized that it was men's hair cutting styling that I had the passion for.

-I left the salon to work at Goodfellows Barbershop.
+I left the salon to work at a barbershop for someone else.
 This is where I was able to hone my skills and abilities.
 It took me 4 years to build my clientele there and eventually I started thinking about the next step.
 I had talked to other people in the industry; you know, because we all know each other.
 The next logical thing to do was to have a place that would be mine.
-Getting in the barber business isn't going to make you super wealthy; well, I suppose it could, but then you are doing it for the wrong reason.
+Getting in the barber business isn't going to make you wealthy by any means.
+I suppose it could, if you own a chain, and have several people working for you, but then you are doing it for the wrong reason.
 Keeping that in mind, how was I going to create my own space?
 Well, it started as a thought that turned into a conversation; a conversation with some friends, that led to a lot more chatting, which led to more talking, which led to a partnership, which brings you Parlor Thirteen.